 Retiree health benefits are contingent; that is, they are not guaranteed and coverage may be changed.

-You are eligible for extended health care and MSP benefits immediately after you retire if you:
+You are eligible for extended health care coverage immediately after you retire if you:

 - Were covered by WorkSafeBC’s group benefit plans as an active plan member before you began receiving your WorkSafeBC pension

 - Retired directly from active employment (including long-term disability) to a pension

 - Have medical coverage under the government plan in your province of residence

 If you deferred your pension, you are not eligible for extended health care benefits.
 However, you can apply for voluntary dental coverage.